Chrisch2410/RoboND-Rover-Project/README.md

 ## 10. Image Processing Function

+Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
+And another!

 <p align="center"> <img src="./output/test_frame.jpg"> </p>

 ## 11. Producing a Video to test image processing pipeline